 During three required years of study, students encounter concepts, principles, laws, and skills of science across the three main disciplines at successively higher levels of abstraction.
 The required course of study is designed to immerse students in the investigation of the nature and behavior of matter, energy, and living organisms, preparing them for more advanced study both at Overlake and at college, as well as recognizing the role of science in their everyday lives.

-The goal of the science department is to prepare students with the skills and knowledge needed to develop a rich understanding of biological and physical principles.
-During three required years of study students are exposed to successively more sophisticated concepts and experimental skills that allow them to investigate the nature and behavior of matter, energy, and living organisms.
 The department staff is committed to active learning experiences, engaging the students in the process of science via lecture, discussion, and laboratory work that serve to develop and enhance their ability to think critically and communicate intelligently about scientific problems and issues.

-Students are required to take three years of science: BioChem I, BioChem II must be taken in grade 9 and 10, respectively.
+High school students are required to take three years of science: BioChem I, BioChem II must be taken in grade 9 and 10, respectively.
 The third-year requirement must be a Physics course, but this can be taken in either grades 11 or 12.